 If you need to pull the phone number from the actual document, we can help you with that as well.
 Please see the data extraction page for ideas on how to do this.
 We also have a video which should be instructive.

 Printing multiple sheets per page

 RPM supports the Windows printer utilizing the full driver setup from the “Print Properties” dialog.
 Many printers support “N-up” so you can put as many pages on a sheet as you like.
-If your printer does not support this, it may be possible to run a third-party program on the output, then print that.
+If your printer does not support this, it may be possible to run a third-party program on the output, and then print that.
 RPM can help you with this.
 Please contact our pre-sales technical support to help review your situation.